zalando/failsafe-actuator/README.md

 ```

 That's it.
 By calling the [endpoint](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html) via _**http://${yourAddress}/failsafe**_.

-The response will look like this:
+you will get a response which looks like the following:

 ```json
 {